- Professor CheulWoo Ro

 Title: Smart city and Living Lab

-He holds a PhD in computer engineering from the Sogang University, Korea Currently He is a senior vice president and chairman of cloud platform subcommittee of Korea Cloud Associationand is an IT Advisory and Evaluation Committee of Busan City.
+He holds a PhD in computer engineering from Sogang University, Korea.
+Currently he is a senior vice president of Korea Cloud Association and he is an IT Advisory and Evaluation Committee of Busan

 - Professor Zainal A. Hasibuan

 Title: Software Product Line Approach for Improving The Development of Customizable E-Business System for Small and Medium Enterprises